How do you choose between nearly identical Heaters?

 A heater will warm up the water and make it more relaxing for your muscles and joints.

 Electricity is used to power both an electric heater and a pool heat pump.
 But these are different devices, though.
 Electric heaters use a hot coil to transfer heat to the pool water.
 Pool heat pumps transfer heat to pool water by taking the surrounding outside air and absorbing heat from it.
 Several components, including an air compressor, is used in a pool heat pump.

 Pool heat pumps are initially more expensive than electric heaters.
 As for the monthly cost, pool heat pumps will save you up to 5 times the amount it would take to operate an electric or gas heater.
 Therefore, you’ll save more money as time goes on.

 If pool heat pumps are installed and maintained properly, you can get at least ten years out of them.
 This is a lot longer than you could get out of electric or gas heaters.

 It is cheaper to purchase an electric heater, but it’ll consume more electricity each month and raise your monthly power bill.
 But if you have an indoor spa, it can be used to heat that too.
 It all depends on what your specific needs are.
 In some cases, you might want to use both an electric heater and gas heater, especially for dealing with the cold winters or an indoor swimming pool.

-We’ve presented you with some of the top-rated swimming pool heaters available.
-Of course, there are many other fabulous pool heaters available on the market too.
+We’ve presented you with some of the top-rated swimming heaters available.
+Of course, there are many other fabulous heaters available on the market too.
 The options available are almost endless.
 Our list has simply given you a place to start looking.
 Go through each one carefully and choose the best one which suits your needs.

 Don’t let colder temperatures stop you from enjoying a nice and comfortable swim.
-A pool heater can make this dream come true.
+A heater can make this dream come true.